 Honors and Awards

 I just wanted to thank you, once again, for all the hard work and time that was spent on our case throughout the years.
 In my very honest opinion, I have always felt that you had all of our best interest at heart.
-So on behalf of my son John Doe and myself, I want to whole-heartedly Thank-You for being a very Caring and Compassionate Human Being….
+So on behalf of my son and myself, I want to whole-heatedly Thank-You for being a very Caring and Compassionate Human Being….
 U ROCK!!!!
 Lol…